 Schwartz, D. L., et al. (2009).
 Interactive metacognition: Monitoring and regulating a teachable agent.
 To appear in D. J. Hacker, J. Dunlosky, and A. C. Graesser (Eds.), Handbook of Metacognition in Education.
 New York: Routledge.

-Schwartz, D. L. & Bransford, J. D. (in press).
+Schwartz, D. L. & Bransford, J. D. (2013.).
 In E. M. Andermann, L. Anderman, C. Chinn, T., Murdock, & H. L. Swanson (Eds.), Psychology of classroom learning: An encyclopedia.
 New York: MacMillan.

 Schwartz, D. L., Chang, J., & Martin, L. (2008).
 Instrumentation and Innovation in Design Experiments: Taking the Turn to Efficiency.
 In A. E. Kelly, R. A. Lesh, and J. Y. Baek (Eds.), Handbook of Innovative Design Research in Science, Technology, Engineering, Mathematics (STEM) Education.
 NY: Routledge.

-Schwartz, D. L., Chase, C., Wagster, J., Okita, S., Roscoe, R., Chin, D., & Biswas, G. (in press).
+Schwartz, D. L., Chase, C., Wagster, J., Okita, S., Roscoe, R., Chin, D., & Biswas, G. (2009).
 Interactive metacognition: Monitoring and regulating a teachable agent.
 In D. J. Hacker, J. Dunlosky, and A. C. Graesser (Eds.), Handbook of Metacognition in Education.

 Schwartz, D. L., Lindgren, R., & Lewis, S. (2009).
 Constructivism in an age of non-constructivist assessments.
 In T. Duffy and S. Tobias (Eds.), Constructivist instruction: Success or failure (pp. 34-61).
 New York: Routledge, Taylor & Francis.